Strange Case of Dr Jekyll and Mr Hyde: Inspiration and writing

-Plot
+Plot summary

-Gabriel John Utterson and his cousin Richard Enfield reach the door of a large house on their weekly walk.
-Enfield tells Utterson that months ago, at three o'clock in the morning, he saw a sinister-looking man named Edward Hyde trample a young girl after accidentally bumping into her.
-Enfield forced Hyde to pay her family £100 to avoid a scandal.
-Hyde brought Enfield to this door and gave him a cheque signed by a reputable gentleman later revealed to be Doctor Henry Jekyll, Utterson's friend and client.
+Gabriel John Utterson, a reserved and morally upright lawyer, and his lighthearted cousin Richard Enfield are on their weekly walk when they reach the door of a mysterious, unkempt house located down a by-street in a bustling quarter of London.
+Enfield recounts to Utterson that months prior, he witnessed a malevolent-looking man named Edward Hyde deliberately trample a young girl after a seemingly minor collision.
+Enfield forced Hyde to pay her family a large sum of money to avoid a scandal.
+Hyde brought Enfield to this door and gave him a cheque signed by a reputable gentleman later revealed to be Dr Henry Jekyll, Utterson's friend and client.
 Utterson fears Hyde is blackmailing Jekyll, as Jekyll recently changed his will to make Hyde the sole beneficiary in the event of Jekyll's death or disappearance.
 When Utterson tries to discuss Hyde with Jekyll, Jekyll says he can get rid of Hyde when he wants and asks him to drop the matter.

 A year later in October, a servant sees Hyde beat Sir Danvers Carew, another one of Utterson's clients, to death and leave behind half a broken cane.
 The police contact Utterson, who leads officers to Hyde's apartment.
-Hyde has vanished, but they find the other half of the broken cane, which Utterson recognizes as one he had given to Jekyll.
-Utterson visits Jekyll, who produces a note, allegedly written to Jekyll by Hyde, apologizing for the trouble that he has caused.
+Hyde has vanished, but they find the other half of the broken cane, which Utterson recognises as one he had given to Jekyll.
+Utterson visits Jekyll, who produces a note allegedly written to Jekyll by Hyde, apologising for the trouble that he has caused.
 However, Hyde's handwriting is similar to Jekyll's own, leading Utterson to conclude that Jekyll forged the note to protect Hyde.

-For two months, Jekyll reverts to his former sociable manner but, in early January, he starts refusing visitors.
+For two months, Jekyll reverts to his former sociable manner, appearing almost rejuvenated, but in early January, he abruptly begins refusing all visitors, deepening the mystery and concern surrounding his behaviour.
 Dr. Hastie Lanyon, a mutual friend of Jekyll and Utterson, dies of shock after receiving information relating to Jekyll.
 Before his death, Lanyon gives Utterson a letter to be opened after Jekyll's death or disappearance.
 In late February, during another walk with Enfield, Utterson starts a conversation with Jekyll at his laboratory window.
 Jekyll suddenly slams the window shut and disappears, shocking and concerning Utterson.